The Privacy Notice for Staff should be read in conjunction with the overall Privacy Notice.

 We will occasionally process your personal data for purposes that are not a core part of the University’s activities but are nonetheless in the legitimate interests of the University and also in the interests of staff.
 An example of this would be staff surveys which are carried out as part of the University’s commitment to improve experiences for staff and students.

-As part of the initial employment process the University requests consent to use your personal data for:
+As part of the initial employment process, the University requests consent to use your personal data for:

 The main bodies to which the University discloses staff personal data are detailed under the ‘Categories of Recipients’ section of the ‘Record of Processing Activities – Staff Data’.
-By way of summary, the main categories of bodies that we may disclose your personal data to are:-
+By way of summary, the main categories of bodies which we may disclose your personal data to are:-

 As part of routine business correspondence email addresses and business contact details will be shared with third parties.

-When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Staff Data in some cases, in particular to our use of Cloud based facilities, including Box, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
+When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Staff Data in some cases, in particular to our use of Cloud based facilities, including Office 365, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
 All international transfers will be in accordance with applicable data protection laws.

 If you would like to update your personal details this can be done via the University’s staff portal.